Summer Team Impact Projects

 Faculty will have the opportunity to work with colleagues and a team of undergraduate students on a question, challenge, or topic, of personal and professional interest.

 Undergraduate students can advance your current research, investigate a potential new research avenue, or work with a community-identified project.
-You are welcome to publish or present the results of this work (with the student's co-authorship) beyond Mason, and you’ll receive a stipend for your efforts!
+You are welcome to publish or present the results of this work (with the student's co-authorship) beyond George Mason, and you’ll receive a stipend for your efforts!

 The Office of Undergraduate Education meets with the accepted faculty in January to go over the program goals and student recruitment, and again in April to go over the summer timeline and share resources for a successful project.